-Founding shareholders (declaration in Appendix I-7 enclosed with Circular No. 01/2021/TT-BKHDT): Attached (if any).
+Founding shareholders (declaration in Appendix I-7 enclosed with Circular No. 01/2021/TT-BKHDT): Attached Appendix I-7.

-Information about the legal representative/authorized representative of the founding shareholder who is an organization (declaration in Appendix I-10 enclosed with the Circular No. 01/2021/TT-BKHDT): Attached (if any).
+Information about the legal representative/authorized representative of the founding shareholder who is an organization (declaration in Appendix I-10 enclosed with the Circular No. 01/2021/TT-BKHDT): Attached Appendix I-10.

 Shareholder(s) being foreign investor(s) (declaration in Appendix I-8 enclosed with Circular No. 01/2021/TT-BKHDT).
-Attached (if any).
+Attached Appendix I-8.

-Information about the legal representative/authorized representative of the founding shareholder who is an organization (declaration in Appendix I-10 enclosed with the Circular No. 01/2021/TT-BKHDT): Attached (if any).
+Information about the legal representative/authorized representative of the founding shareholder who is an organization (declaration in Appendix I-10 enclosed with the Circular No. 01/2021/TT-BKHDT): Attached Appendix I-10.

 Information about the Investment Registration Certificate (only declare if the founding shareholder(s) is/are the investor(s) issued Investment Registration Certificate in accordance with Law on Investment):